GST transitional credit defence: TRAN-1/TRAN-2 substantiation, CBIC SOP verification, PMT-03A re-credit, Section 73/74 recovery and GSTAT appeals.

 Highly recommended professional services to further solidify your business compliance and operational reach.

-Authorised Dealer (AD) Code registration with RBI-authorised banks and ICEGATE port-mapping โ the mandatory gateway before any Indian exporter's first shipping bill.
+Authorised Dealer Code registration with RBI-authorised banks and ICEGATE port-mapping โ mandatory gateway before any Indian exporter's first shipping bill.

-End-to-end Indian customs advisory โ classification, valuation, FTA, AEO, SVB, refund, SCN reply, CESTAT appeals and DRI / Customs investigations defence.
+End-to-end Indian customs advisory โ classification, valuation, FTA, AEO, SVB, refunds, SCN replies, CESTAT appeals and DRI investigation defence.

-End-to-end export documentation and shipping support โ IEC, RCMC, shipping bill, GST refund, eBRC, FEMA, FTA / RoDTEP capture for Indian exporters.
+End-to-end export documentation and shipping support for Indian exporters โ IEC, RCMC, shipping bill, GST refund, eBRC, FEMA, RoDTEP scrip capture.

 Worked with 10000+ Clients & Associate Partners!